 Now we don’t want to sound patronising or condescending in any way, but you would be amazed at how many people just don’t get the whole car washing thing.
-It is as simple and as hard as you wish it to be.
-Wether it is a quick whip around before a cruise, or a luxurious twin bucket bath for your special someone.
+It is as simple or as hard as you wish it to be.
+Whether it is a quick whip around before a cruise, or a luxurious twin bucket bath for your special someone.
 There are a few simple rules you must follow.

 Keep Cool; Your car’s surface must be cool to touch, or, with the exception of our more southerly located brothers and sisters, out of direct sunlight.
 If your car’s surface is hot, or in direct sunlight, it causes water spots or streaking.